 #6.
 Google Forms

 Although Google Forms is a feature under Google Drives, it is important to mention it separately.
-It is useful for the hiring process: you can use it to collect data about candidates.
+First, it is useful when hiring: you can use it to collect data about candidates.

 7. Google Chrome

-- 66% percent of Desktop users work with Google Chrome
+- 66% of Desktop users work with Google Chrome

 - It is easy to work with other Google Tools when you’re using Google’s main browser (chrome)